dunkelfrosch/phpcoverfish/README.md

     ...
     {
         "require-dev": {
-            "df/php-coverfish": "1.0.*"
+            "df/php-coverfish": "~1.0"
     }
     ...

-You can also execute this composer command in your console:
+You can also execute the following composer command in your console:

     composer require df/php-coverfish